calculatorkittycat/cucumber-project-hopefully/ReadMe.md

-# BDD  behaviour Driven Development
+# BDD  Behaviour Driven Development
-    A process to ensure collaboration between 3 amigos : Business , Dev , QA to have common shared understanding on whats the aceptence
+    A process to ensure collaboration between 3 amigos : Business , Dev , QA to have common shared understanding on the aceptence criteria that matter most to the customers

 # Project Creation